 34.1 Emergency Vehicle Access must be maintained during construction.
-The Construction Manager shall coordinate with the local Fire and Emergency Medical Services department(s) that would respond to an emergency during the initial start up of construction to ensure a complete understanding of their requirements.
+The Construction Manager shall coordinate with the local Fire and Emergency Medical Services department(s) that would respond to an emergency during the initial startup of construction to ensure a complete understanding of their requirements.

-ARTICLE 35 SMOKE DETECTORS / FIRE ALARM SYSTEMS- EXISTING AND/OR NEW FACILITIES

-- 35.1 Construction Manager shall protect all smoke detectors in Work areas to prevent false alarms.
-The Construction Manager will be responsible for any false alarm caused by dust created in their Work areas or dust traveling to areas beyond the Work, past inadequate protection barriers.
+ARTICLE 35 SMOKE DETECTORS / FIRE ALARM SYSTEMS- EXISTING AND/OR NEW FACILITIES by dust created in their Work areas or dust traveling to areas beyond the Work, past inadequate protection barriers.
 If there is a need for an existing or newly installed fire alarm system or parts of that system to be serviced, turned off, or disconnected, prior approval must be obtained from the Owner's Project Manager and notification given to the Campus Dispatch Office.
 The Construction Manager must follow the procedure outlined for Utility Outages and any documented costs charged by the responding fire department due to a false alarm shall be paid by the Construction Manager.
 As soon as all Work is completed notification must be given to the Owner's Project Manager and to the Campus Dispatch Office prior to reactivation of the system.
-Prior to Final Payment to the Construction Manager, all protected smoke detectors will be uncovered and tested. - 35.2.1 When any fire alarm, detection or suppression system is impaired, a temporary system shall be provided.
-Construction Manager shall provide daily reports indicating the Superintendent has walked through the project at the end of each work period, to satisfy himself there are no present conditions that may result in an accidental fire.
+Prior to Final Payment to the Construction Manager, all protected smoke detectors will be uncovered and tested.